Filipinos: Historic reports

 Published in 1849, The Catalogo Alfabetico de Apellidos contains 141 pages of surnames with both Spanish and Hispanicized indigenous roots.

 Authored by Spanish Governor-General Narciso Claveria y Zaldua and Domingo Abella, the catalog was created in response to the Decree of November 21, 1849, which gave every Filipino a surname from the book.
 The decree in the Philippines was created to fulfill a Spanish colonial decree that sought to address colonial subjects who did not have a last name.
 This explains why most Filipinos share the same surnames as many Hispanics today, without having Spanish ancestry.

+Augustinian Friar, Joaquín Martínez de Zúñiga, in the 1800s, measured varying ratios of Spanish-Mestizos as percentages of the populations of the various provinces, with ranges such as: 19.5% of the population of Tondo (The most populous province), to Pampanga (13.7%), Cavite (13%) and Bulacan (10.8%) to as low as 5% in Cebu, and non-existent in the isolated provinces.
+Overall the whole Philippines, even including the provinces with no Spanish settlement, as summed up, the average percentage of Spanish Filipino tributes amount to 5% of the total population.

+The book, "Intercolonial Intimacies Relinking Latin/o America to the Philippines, 1898–1964 By Paula C. Park" citing "Forzados y reclutas: los criollos novohispanos en Asia (1756-1808)" gave the number of later Mexican soldier-immigrants to the Philippines, pegging the number at 35,000 immigrants in the 1700s, in a Philippine population which was only around 1.5 Million, thus the Latin Americans, mainly Mexicans, formed 2.33% of the population.

-In relation to this, a population survey conducted by German ethnographer Fedor Jagor concluded that 1/3rd of Luzon which holds half of the Philippines' population had varying degrees of Spanish and Latin American ancestry.
+In relation to this, a population survey conducted by German ethnographer Fedor Jagor concluded that 1/3rd of Luzon which holds half of the Philippines' population had varying degrees of Spanish and Mexican ancestry.

+Meanwhile, according to older records held by the Senate of the Philippines, there were approximately 1.35 million ethnic (or pure) Chinese within the Philippine population, while Filipinos with any Chinese descent comprised 22.8 million people (20% of the population).

 Current immigration

 Recent studies during 2015, record around 220,000 to 600,000 American citizens living in the country.
-There are also 250,000 Amerasians across Angeles City, Manila, Clark and Olongapo.
+This increased to 750,000 Americans living in the Philippines by year 2025, forming 0.75% of the population.
+There are also 250,000 Amerasians across Angeles City, Manila, Clark and Olongapo, forming 0.25% of the population.
+Together, the total percentage of individuals who possess full or partial American descent form 1% of the total demographics of the Philippines.